5 Best Things To Do In Ninh Binh Vietnam (Best Experiences)

 How long to stay in Trang An

 The approximate duration of the boat trip in Trang An is 2 hours.
 But, if you will come at a peak hour, you might catch a longer queue.
 That’s gonna take time too.
-It’s just don’t forget to add time allowances to the itinerary you’ll be using.
+Don’t forget to add time allowances to the itinerary you’ll be using.

 One crazy difference between the boat ride from Song Sao Khe River and Tam Coc is how the lady paddlers row the boat.
 Instead of using their hands, they use their feet!

 Before, it was banned because it looked offensive to some tourists.
 But they realized it was easier to paddle on foot, so they allowed it once again.
 Besides, if you will ask me, it is definitely alright.
 Since it gives distinction to Tam Coc.

 There are also rice fields in the valleys of limestone hills along the Ngo Dong River in Tam Coc that also makes a difference to the first Trang An boat ride we discussed.
 This is the reason why the Vietnamese call Tam Coc the Green Sea.
 Basically, you can have a boat ride giving scenery of a vast sea of rice fields instead of blue water.

 What’s more impressive is the limestone hills that serve as the backdrop to the Green Sea.
 It is just fascinating to stare at, and somehow it can make you wonder about your current status in life.
 Like, in my case, I thought, “these farmers are living a simple life in a paradise, while every day, I constantly die inside with the stress from the promise of convenience in a concrete jungle.”

 There are also caves in Tam Coc called Hang Cam, Hang Giaua, and Hang Chateau, which I think are astounding as the caves from the Song Sao Khe River.
 Watch out for the picture-perfect grottoes at the foot of the gigantic limestone hills.